 Priority lien limited in NJ

-If A5002 is signed by the Governor, homeowners and condo associations will be able to collect a limited portion of unpaid assessments, ahead of the lender, when a home is foreclosed.
+The new provisions of A5002 allow homeowners and condo associations to collect a limited portion of unpaid assessments, ahead of the lender, when a home is foreclosed.

 However, unlike, other parts of the U.S., such as Nevada and District of Columbia, New Jersey law limits its priority lien to collection of moneys owed.
 The law does not permit foreclosure of an HOA lien to wipe out a buyer’s or investor’s liability for the remainder of an unpaid mortgage.